scclouds/md2pdf/README.md

 # md2pdf
-Python script to convert MD to PDF
+Simple python script to convert MD to PDF